sj1999-BIT/tp/docs/UserGuide.md

    e.g. typing `help` and pressing Enter will open the help window.<br>

 2. Some example commands you can try:
     * `list` : Lists all contacts.

     * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds a contact named `John Doe` to the Address Book.

     * `delete 3` : Deletes the 3rd contact shown in the current list.

     * `clear` : Deletes all contacts.

     * `exit` : Exits the app.

-3. Congratulation for finishing up the basics!
+3. Congratulations on finishing up the basics!
 You can refer to the [Features](#features) below for more details of each command.

 [Back to top 🔝](#table-of-contents)